 Having worked on the script of Karma for over five years, it was very exciting to have excerpts of the play performed as part of the Storytellers Festival at Kings Cross Theatre in Aug / Sept 2019.

-You can read more about Michelle’s writing journey on her blog.
+Read more about Michelle’s writing and Luke’s new album on the blog.

 Follow Luke on Instagram: